visgl/luma.gl/docs/api-reference/webgl/buffer.md

 Returns a buffer (provided or allocated)

-### Remarks
+## Remarks

 * All instance methods in a buffer (unless they return some documented value) are chainable.
-* The cost of tranferring memory back and forth between the GPU and CPU will vary between systems (e.g. depending on whether the system uses a unified memory architecture or not).
+* While transferring memory between CPU and GPU takes some time, once the memory is available as a buffer on the GPU it can be very efficiently used as inputs and outputs by the GPU.

+Note that in WebGL, there are two types of buffers:
+* "element" buffers.
+These can only store vertex attributes with indices (a.k.a "elements") and can only be used by binding them to the `GL.ELEMENT_ARRAY_BUFFER` before draw calls.
+* "generic" buffers.
+These can be used interchangeably to store different types of data, including (non-index) vertex attributes.
-* For more on the `GL.ELEMENT_ARRAY_BUFFER` restrictions in WebGL, see [WebGL1](https://www.khronos.org/registry/webgl/specs/2.0/#webgl_gl_differences) and [WebGL2](https://www.khronos.org/registry/webgl/specs/2.0/#webgl_gl_differences).
+For more on the `GL.ELEMENT_ARRAY_BUFFER` restrictions in WebGL, see [WebGL1](https://www.khronos.org/registry/webgl/specs/2.0/#webgl_gl_differences) and [WebGL2](https://www.khronos.org/registry/webgl/specs/2.0/#webgl_gl_differences).